tarasowski/backend/aws-appsync/Readme.md

 # AppSync Resources and Tutorials

-Disclaimer: There will be many typos since these are my notes from the courses.
+Disclaimer: There will be many typos since these are my notes from the courses and I'm too lazy to spend my time for correction.

 * In this series we'll be creating, from scratch, a full-stack application, including a GraphQL server on Node.js, a React front-end (with Apollo) and MongoDB to store all of our data.
 [GraphQL Tutorial - Introduction to GraphQL - 30 Step-by-Step Tutorials](https://www.youtube.com/watch?v=Y0lDGjwRYKw&list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f)